vestrel00/contacts-android/docs/dev-notes.md

 it is marked as deleted and its reference to a contact id is nulled.
 The Contact may still exist if it still has at least one constituent RawContact that is not marked for deletion.

-> A RawContact is marked for deletion as specified by `RawContactsColumns.DELETED`.
+> ℹ️ A RawContact is marked for deletion as specified by `RawContactsColumns.DELETED`.

 Typically, deleting RawContacts immediately removes the row from the RawContacts table.
 However, RawContacts row remains and is simply marked for deletion UNTIL the sync adapters syncs the changes.